MinYaoJhu/CcLBD25_project/README.md

 # CcLBD25_project
-Scripts that were used in project: CcLBD25 functions as a key regulator of haustorium development in Cuscuta campestris.
+These R scripts that were used in the project: CcLBD25 functions as a key regulator of haustorium development in Cuscuta campestris.

-Please use these scripts following this order:
+We used these scripts following this order:
 1.MDS
 2.PCA
 3.SOM

+After SOM clustering, we selected candidate clusters and used these genes to construct gene co-expression networks by using the GCN script.